List of Miami Dolphins starting quarterbacks

 The Miami Dolphins are a professional American football team based in the Miami metropolitan area.
 They are members of the East Division of the American Football Conference (AFC) in the National Football League (NFL).
 Lawyer Joe Robbie and actor Danny Thomas were granted enfranchisement on August 15, 1965, committing their team as the ninth member of the American Football League (AFL).

-The Dolphins have had 40 different starting quarterbacks (QB) in their franchise history; only George Mira and Tyler Thigpen have started only one game for the Dolphins.
+The Dolphins have had 40 different starting quarterbacks (QB) in their franchise history; only George Mira and Tyler Thigpen have started one game for the Dolphins.
 The Dolphins' first starting quarterback was Dick Wood during the first inaugural season game in 1966, against the Oakland Raiders; Wood however was replaced a week later by rookie Rick Norton due to inconsistency.
 Notable Dolphin starting quarterbacks include Pro Football Hall of Fame inductees Bob Griese and Dan Marino, who together combined for 391 total starts and 239 wins all with the Dolphins.
 Other standouts include Earl Morrall, Don Strock, David Woodley, Jay Fiedler, and Chad Pennington.

 The Miami Dolphins entered the 2012 season with the franchise's 32nd different starting quarterback Ryan Tannehill.
 He is the first rookie to ever start on opening day for the Dolphins.